 Changing the Course of Your MS: The Disease-Modifying Drugs continued...

-Gilenya is another once-daily tablet for relapsing MS. Before you can take this drug, you'll need to have a chickenpox vaccine if you haven't already had chickenpox.
+Gilenya is another once-daily tablet for relapsing MS. Before you can take this drug, you'll need to have a vaccine for chicken pox if you haven't already had chickenpox.
 That’s because during a clinical study one person died from chickenpox while taking Gilenya.
 Gilenya's most common side effects include headache, diarrhea, back pain, cough, and abnormal liver tests.
 Because Gilenya may cause a slow heart rate, your doctor will watch you closely after your first dose.
-The FDA says it was investigating a man in Europe who developed a rare but sometimes fatal brain disease called progressive multifocal encephalopathy (PML) while taking Gilenya.

 Tecfidera is a twice-daily tablet for relapsing MS. It may cause low levels of immune cells, so your doctor will do regular blood tests to check for that.
 An active ingredient similar to the one in Tecfidera has been linked to four cases of PML.
 However, this has not been seen in patients taking Tecfidera.
 The four patients also had additional risk factors for PML.
 Tecfidera's most common side effects are flushing, stomach pain, diarrhea, nausea, and vomiting.